stdevel/osad2019-iac/packer/README.md

 4. Move [CentOS kickstart file](http/ks.cfg) to a floppy image
 5. Connect floppy image to VM
 6. Power-on VM and enter Linux kernel commandline in order to boot CentOS installer in kickstart mode
-7. Installs CentOS according to kickstart profile
+7. Install CentOS according to kickstart profile
-8. Applies [Ansible playbook](../ansible) and cleans system
+8. Apply [Ansible playbook](../ansible) and clean system
 9. Shutdown VM
 10. Convert to template